Chunp2/SDC_Term1_Proj1/README.md

 * Region of interest
 * Hough transform

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale.
-Second, I used gaussian filter with kernel size 11x11 to make the image look smoother than the original gray-scaled image.
-Third, the filtered image is passed to Canny edge detection function to find edge lines of the image.
+My pipeline consists of 5 steps.
+First, the image is converted to grayscale.
+Second, it is passed to gaussian filter with kernel size 11x11 to make it look smoother than the original gray-scaled image.
+Third, the filtered image is passed to Canny edge detection function to find edge lines.
 Fourth, the edge line image is passed to the region of interest.
 Fifth, the masked image is passed to hough transform, then generates the output image.

-Instead of writing messy code in "draw_lines()"(draw_lines2() in my code) function, I created "averaging()" and "form_line()" functions. "averaging()" function takes all the linear lines of each frames and finds average of the slope and intercept of left and right lines. "form_line()" function calls "averaging()" to generate extrapolated linear lines for both left and right lanes.
+I created "averaging()" and "form_line()" functions, besides the draw_lines() function. "averaging()" function takes all the linear lines and finds average of the slope and intercept of left and right lines of each frames . "form_line()" function calls "averaging()" to generate extrapolated linear lines for both left and right lanes.
 Below are averaging() and form_line():

 **averaging()**